-PwC has learned from the COVID-19 pandemic and other crises that the way business leaders prepare and respond to disruptive events can determine how well they recover and, ultimately, their ability to emerge stronger.
+PwC has learned from multiple crises that the way business leaders prepare and respond to disruptive events can determine how well they recover and, ultimately, their ability to emerge stronger as a resilience organisation.

 It's important for companies to take swift control of the crisis by mobilising a crisis response plan, stabilising business operations, and strategising for the future.
-PwC's Global Crisis Centre can support you through these critical waves of response and assemble multidisciplinary specialists across the PwC network to help you emerge stronger.
+PwC's Global Centre for Crisis and Resilience (GCCR) can support you through these critical waves of response and assemble multidisciplinary specialists across the PwC network to help you emerge stronger.

 Kristin Rivera, PwC's Global Centre for Crisis and Resilience Leader, discusses how we have helped organisations respond to the impacts of COVID-19. | Duration - 01:11